 - Home and contents insurance.
 Offering total protection for your property and everything inside, this is the most comprehensive level of cover available to landlords and includes optional cover for both rental default and damage or loss caused by tenants or their guests.

-Who offers landlord insurance in Western Australia?
+Who offers landlord insurance in WA?

 Australian home insurance providers usually aren't state-specific, which means homeowners in Western Australia can access cover from an extensive range of trusted insurance brands, including the following:

 What else do I need to know as a landlord in WA?

 While landlord insurance is virtually the same across the country, each state has slightly different rules.
 Here's what you need to know as a landlord in Western Australia:

 - Bond and advance rent.
 You can ask for a bond of up to four week's rent unless you rent the place for more than $1,200.
 If that's the case, there is no upper limit.
 You can also ask for two weeks advance rent.